seek-oss/skuba/.changeset/olive-worms-run.md

 'skuba': patch
 ---

-template/koa-rest-api: Use [AsyncLocalStorage](https://nodejs.org/docs/latest-v16.x/api/async_context.html#asynchronous-context-tracking) to track logger context
+template/koa-rest-api: Use `createContextStorage` from seek-koala to track logger context